sandip726/Retail-Sales-Analysis/README.md

 This project conducts a comprehensive Exploratory Data Analysis (EDA) on four years of retail sales data (2015-2018) from a superstore.
 The primary objective is to uncover key sales performance metrics, identify high-value customer segments, determine top-selling product categories, and analyze seasonal trends to provide actionable business recommendations.

 ## Key Tools Used:
-Python
+1.Python
-Pandas: Data loading, cleaning, aggregation, and time-series analysis (resample).
+2.Pandas: Data loading, cleaning, aggregation, and time-series analysis (resample).
-Matplotlib: Data visualization (Line Plots and Bar Charts).
+3.Matplotlib: Data visualization (Line Plots and Bar Charts).

 ## 1. Data Cleaning & Preparation